McCoy de Leon

-Marc Carlos Francis de Jesus de Leon (born February 20, 1995), better known as McCoy de Leon, is a Filipino actor, dancer and commercial model.
+Marc Carlos "McCoy" Francis de Jesus de Leon (born February 20, 1995) is a Filipino actor, dancer, and filmmaker.
 He is known as a member of #Hashtags, a male-group dance performer on the noontime variety show It's Showtime on ABS-CBN.
+He is known for his portrayal of Myles in Block Z, Pol in Sakaling Maging Tayo, and David Dimaguiba in FPJ's Batang Quiapo.

 In 2016, he joined Pinoy Big Brother: Lucky 7 along with his co-hashtag member Nikko Natividad as a 2-in-1 celebrity housemate.
+He joined FPJ's Batang Quiapo as one of the main antagonists turned antihero, David Dimaguiba.

 Early life and education

 De Leon attended high school at San Sebastian College – Recoletos.
-He then tried to obtain a Bachelor of Science in Civil Engineering at Mapúa University, but decided to stop to pursue his career.
+He attended college with a Bachelor of Science in Civil Engineering at Mapúa University, but decided to drop out of school to pursue his career in the entertainment industry.

 Personal life

-On January 4, 2023, de Leon publicly confirmed his split with his former partner and the mother of his child, Elisse Joson.
+De Leon has a daughter with his former screen partner, Elisse Joson.
+They were in a relationship from 2016 to 2018.
+After reconciling in 2020, they had their child in 2021, and separated briefly in 2023.
+In 2025, they broke up again, which Joson confirmed via Instagram Reel.
+He is a known devotee of the Black Nazarene of Quiapo, participating in image's Traslación every January.